LoSiA: Efficient High-Rank Fine-Tuning via Subnet Localization and Optimization

 Here, $H$ stands for the Hessian matrix.
 However, Eq.\ref{eq:i} is difficult to calculate in real-time.
 We derive a micro-batch approximation:

-Furthermore, estimates by single micro-batch may introduce bias by ignoring training dynamics.
+Furthermore, estimation with single micro-batch may inject bias by overlooking training dynamics.
 Sensitivity smoothing and uncertainty quantification \cite{zhang2022platonpruninglargetransformer} are used to handle the problem.
-For the training step $i$, compute an exponential moving average (EMA) $\overline{I}_i$ for $I_i$ ,and uncertainty $\overline{U}_i$ for variation $\Delta I_i=|I_i-\overline{I}_i|$:
+At training step $i$, it maintains an exponential moving average (EMA) $\overline{I}_i$ for $I_i$, and uncertainty $\overline{U}_i$ for variation $\Delta I_i=I_i-\overline{I}_i$:

 \begingroup

 \endgroup